Worrying Too Much About Stock Market Fluctuation

 and the resignation of a disgraced president.
 Yet the Dow rose from 66 to

 A simple rule dictates my buying: Be fearful when others are greedy, and be greedy when others are fearful.
 And most certainly, fear is now widespread, gripping even seasoned investors.
 To be sure, investors are right to be wary of highly leveraged entities or businesses in weak competitive positions.
-But fears regarding the long-term prosperity of the nation’s many sound companies make no sense.
+But fears regarding the long-term prosperity of the nation’s many sound companies makes no sense.
 These businesses will indeed suffer earnings

 , as they always have.
 But most major companies will be setting